6 lessons about hosta, with tony avent

 “If you can’t tell it from 10 feet away without a label, throw it out,” he says unflinchingly–classic Tony.
 “You don’t need to be introducing more plants that look like every other plant.”

 He speaks from experience in composting more than your average number of plants, many hostas among them.
-This year is the 25th anniversary of Plant Delights Nursery—and Tony’s 29th year in the hosta-breeding business (he’s been at it since 1984).
+In 2013, it was the 25th anniversary of Plant Delights Nursery—and Tony’s 29th year in the hosta-breeding business (he’s been at it since 1984).

 The 1980s were the hosta’s “real heyday,” he recalls, and a few plants from that era have withstood the test of time—varieties such as blue-leaved ‘Halcyon,’ for instance, or ‘Sun Power.’
 But mostly, not so much.